ENG 302: English Department Collaboration = Win for Students and Faculty Alike

-The new platform, being designed during Spring 2018 by team members Psyche Ready and Joyce Johnston, will host an expanded, more easily accessible collection with more user-friendly indexing and search options.
-In summer 2018, the team will transition portions of the existing Blackboard collection to the new site, and will add additional materials developed by members of learning communities held during the 2016-17 school year.
+The new platform, designed during Spring 2018 by team members Psyche Ready and Joyce Johnston, hosts an expanded, more easily accessible collection with more user-friendly indexing and search options.
+In summer 2018, the team transitioned portions of the existing Blackboard collection to the new site, and will continue to add additional materials developed by members of learning communities.

 The team also developed templates, instructions and procedures which will allow the collection to be expanded on an ongoing basis, using a model of submission and peer review similar to that of an academic journal.
 “We hope the collection will combine the strengths of traditional academic publishing and crowd sourcing,” explains Saunders.
 As she notes, “English 302, like all courses, is ever-evolving, as our students’ needs change and we gain new insight into how best to meet those needs; curriculum development is never finished!”